RichCaloggero/react-test/README.md

 https://RichCaloggero.github.io/react-test/build/

-Go to the above URL, and perform the following steps using Firefox and the NVDA screen reader.
+Go to the above URL, and perform the following steps using Firefox or chrome with the NVDA screen reader.

+_Note: the behavior only seems to show up with NVDA, in either Chrome or firefox.
+Jaws and VoiceOver do not exhibit the behavior, regardless of browser used._.

 ## Test 1